cloudbees-days/cloudbees-field-workshops/labs/core-preview-environment/catalog-templates.md

 ### GitOps with Core v2
 As part of the deployment to *staging* the Pipeline Template Catalog job will create a new **environment-staging** repository in your workshop GitHub Organization with the generated Kubernetes deployment yaml used for the deployment to the K8s *staging* environment.

-~~### Cross Team Collaboration
-In addition to deploying to the *staging* environment, the Pipeline Template will also pubslish a Cross Team Collaboration event `containerImagePush` that the Core Workshop security team is listening for - anytime that this event is publish a job will be triggered on the **team-sec** Team Master to scan the image you just published with [Anchore](https://anchore.com/).
-Your application will not be deployed to production unless it passes this scan.~~

-You may proceed to the next lab [*Lab 6 - Cross Team Collaboration*](./cross-team-collaboration.md) or head back to the main list of the [**labs**](./README.md#workshop-labs) when you are ready.